Wide Glide Conversion

 I installed a Wide Glide front end on my 1961 Harley Servi-car.

-It gives the trike a slight rake, and will allow me to run a front disc brake instead of the original drum brake.
+It gives the trike a slight rake, and will allow fitment of a disc brake instead of the original drum brake.

 What Weight Fork Oil Is Best?